razzdrgn/shuttle-cch23/README.md

 - Day 7 logic now iterates over the recipe to filter out 0-valued recipe ingredients

 As a fun bonus, also managed to fix the network errors with ngrok.
 That was more an issue with my environment than anything else, but hey, stuff working is always good.

+todo: days 12-14
+i haven't slept in a while so im a bit burnt out please forgive me for not keeping this readme up to date